Kepler in the clouds: Nvidia's 2012 GPU Technology Conference

 Nvidia flaunts Kepler's GPU power in video demos (update: 1080p)

-Nvidia is flexing its graphics muscle at the 2012 GPU Technology Conference, and the trio of videos below show off Kepler's new visual tricks.
-The first video demonstrates Kepler's real-time raytracing — a realistic technique for simulating light as it encounters virtual objects — in concert with complex physics simulations.
-Watching the light realistically interact with real-time object destruction and fluid simulations is quite impressive.
+Nvidia is flexing its graphics muscle at the 2012 GPU Technology Conference, and the trio of videos below show off its new visual tricks.

 Nvidia announces Tesla K10 and K20 GPUs